Kew Gardens tickets

 What can you see at the Royal Botanic Gardens?

-A single ticket reaches the Victorian glasshouses, a Georgian royal palace and the highlights below, with seasonal colour across the wider arboretum and gardens:
+A single ticket reaches the Victorian glasshouses, a Georgian royal palace and the highlights below:

 Palm House